 Professor and University Distinguished Teaching Professor

-Dr. Marilyn Armour is a Professor, University Distinguished Teaching Professor, and Director of the Institute for Restorative Justice and Restorative Dialogue (IRJRD).
-Dr. Armour holds a master’s and a Ph.D. in social work from the University of Minnesota-School of Social Work.
+Marilyn Armour, Ph.D., is a University Distinguished Teaching Professor, and director of the Institute for Restorative Justice and Restorative Dialogue (IRJRD).
+Armour holds a master’s and a Ph.D. in social work from the University of Minnesota’s School of Social Work.
 Prior to becoming an academic, she was a psychotherapist with an emphasis on violent death, trauma, and family relationships.

 Curriculum Vitae (PDF)

 Family members of homicide victims, restorative justice implementation and evaluation, school-to-prison pipeline, restorative dialogue, qualitative research methods, violent death.

 - Proposal for Restorative Discipline: A Proactive Approach to Discipline Management (2015)

 - The Paradox of Forgiveness: Letting Go of the Outcome to Produce a Greater Good (2015)

 - Kipp Austin Connections Elementary Restorative Discipline Program (2015)

 - Defense-Initiated Victim Outreach (DIVO) in Texas Capital Cases (Open Society Institute) (2013)